The government releases areas in Australian Commonwealth waters for oil and gas exploration each year.

 Consultation informs the Joint Authorities’ decision to release nominated areas.
 It also helps companies understand factors they may need to consider when applying for and working in an area.

-View details and feedback from stakeholders on Consultation Hub for the:
+We consulted on areas for inclusion in the 2021 acreage release.
+View details and feedback from stakeholders on Consultation hub.

 The Joint Authorities invite companies to bid on release areas.
 Areas available for bidding, and bid due dates, are published in the Australian Government Gazette.